nstarman/utilipy/docs/index.rst

-########
+#######
 utilipy
-########
+#######

 Welcome to ``utilipy``, a collection of useful python codes.
 This is a centralized repository for non project-specific code.
-There are modules for making advanced decorators, interfacing with IPython environments, miscellaneous astronomical functions, data utilities, making fitting libraries inter-operable, improving astropy units and quantity-enabled functions, and much more.
+There are modules for making advanced decorators, interfacing with IPython environments, data utilities, making fitting libraries inter-operable, and much more.

 The package is being actively developed in a `public repository on GitHub <https://github.com/nstarman/utilipy>`_ so if you have any trouble, `open an issue <https://github.com/nstarman/utilipy/issues>`_ there.